solygambas/react-native-travel-app/README.md

 - using props.navigation to navigate between screens.
 - handling data from component to header with setParams and getParam.
 - custom header title with navigationOptions.
-- custom buttons in the header with react-navigation-header-buttons.
+- custom button in the header with react-navigation-header-buttons.

 ## Redux, React-Redux and Redux-Thunk
 - using actions and reducers to store favorite places.